dbt-labs/docs.getdbt.com/website/blog/2023-05-01-evolving-data-engineer-craft.md

 ---
-title: "Data Engineers + dbt 1.5: Evolving the Craft for Scale"
+title: "Data engineers + dbt v1.5: Evolving the craft for scale"
 description: "Where have we been?
 Where are we going?
 What does the future hold for data engineers?
 How can dbt help you get there?"
 slug: evolving-data-engineer-craft